-	Prepare answers to common interview questions.
-Before you even get to the interview, be sure to prepare by reviewing common interview questions such as "What are your strengths?" and "How would you describe yourself?"
-Make sure you have answers prepared for these interview questions, since you will most likely be asked at least a couple of them.
+Before you even get to the interview, be sure to prepare by reviewing common interview questions such as "What are your strengths?" and "How would you describe yourself?
+Make sure you have answers prepared for these interview questions since you will most likely be asked at least a couple of them.

-	Review the top skills for the job.
-Before the interview, also be sure to review the job listing to make sure you have a sense of the top skills required for the job.
+Before the interview, also be sure to review the job listing to make sure you have a sense of the top cashier skills required for the job.
 Be prepared to answer questions about those skills.
 While every job is different, most companies want cashiers who have strong customer service skills, as well as candidates who possess skills like basic accounting, computer literacy, and familiarity with the company’s products.
 Because cashiers handle money, you might also be asked questions about integrity.

 Cashier Interview Questions

 While most job interviews share common questions regardless of the type of job, there are some specific questions you will likely face when applying for a role as a cashier.